aliencube/AlienSync/readme.md

 ## Getting Started ##

-In order to run any of **AlienSync**, a configuration file - `AlienSync.Scp.exe.config`, `AlienSync.Git.exe.config` or `AlienSync.Hg.exe.config` - needs to be setup beforehand.
+In order to run any of **AlienSync**, a configuration file - `AlienSync.Scp.exe.config`, `AlienSync.Git.exe.config`, `AlienSync.Hg.exe.config` or `AlienSync.MsSql.exe.config` - needs to be setup beforehand.

 ## AlienSync for SCP ##